 Oaxaca can be called one of the prettiest cities in Mexico, with its colonial and colorful city center.
 Most of the vibrant city life is centered around the Zocalo or square.
 Oaxaca is well known for its famous celebration of Dia de Los Muertos.
 From Oaxaca, you can do a day trip to Hierve El Agua, a limestone rock formation that looks like a waterfall.
+Explore the best things to do in Oaxaca.
 See our post about natural beauty in Mexico.

 Puerto Escondido is a city of extreme watersports and if you’re not into doing these yourself, it’s a magnificent place to watch others do it.
 This beach town is famous for the possibility to do a variety of adrenaline-inducing activities like surfing, diving, skydiving, hiking, and probably a lot more!
 Puerto Escondido waves are massive and this is not the place for a beginner surfer to go and try out the waves!